khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 #### Content

-The text should always be exactly:
+- When using the [filter component](/components/filter), the text should always be exactly:
   - For the title, `No results found`.
+  - For the text underneath, `Edit your search filter and try again`.
+- When using the [search component](/components/search), the text should always be exactly:
+  - For the title, `No results found`.
   - For the text underneath, `Edit your search and try again`.

-No period on the end of the phrase.

 ## Fallback